ayaka14732/persianpod101-scraper/README.md

   python postprocess.py
   ```

+  The processed file is already stored in [`data-postprocessed.csv`](data-postprocessed.csv).
+  It contains 4 columns, namely `id`, `url`, `english_text`, and `texts`.
+  The texts are JSON lists that may contain 1 to 3 items.

+  - If a certain text contains 3 items, they would be the same Persian sentence in Arabic, Arabic with Tashkeel and Latin, respectively.
+  - If it contains 2 items, they would be in Arabic and Latin.
+  - If it contains 2 items, they would be in Arabic.

 ## :clipboard: Disclaimer and known issues

 - Any usage of the script is under the user's responsibility only.
 Users of the script must act according to the site's terms.